 5. Finally, Adobe

-Photoshop and Illustrator are not a designer’s everything anymore.
+Photoshop and Illustrator are not the primary technical skills for designers anymore.
 Knowledge of design principles, practical experience, problem-solving skills, and a sense of taste are more important than the ability to work with layers and visual effects.
 The reason for that should be obvious: the brand-new sketching, prototyping, and showcasing tools are slowly replacing the complicated Adobe software.
 However, I wouldn’t say that modern professionals can delete the familiar blue icon from their desktops quite yet.

 One-third of employers, (33%), still want both seniors and juniors to have hands-on experience with Photoshop and Illustrator.
 Moreover, about 6% of all employers want their applicants to know InDesign — the software for creating brochures, posters, flyers, etc. So, although working with Adobe software probably won’t constitute the lion’s share of your work, you still should have at least a basic familiarity with it if you want to get a job.